MindGainsLabs/Relay_Tweets/README.md

 ## 📋 Features

 - **Message Extraction**: Extracts messages from Discord channels within a specified time frame.
-- **Authentication**: Authenticates with the Rugcheck API to obtain token reports.
-- **Token Analysis**: Fetches token reports using the Rugcheck API.
 - **Notifications**: Sends notifications to Telegram with extracted and analyzed messages.
 - **Storage**: Stores extracted messages in MongoDB.